bihor/fp_masterquiz/Documentation/Administrator/Index.rst

 A quiz has this variables:
-name, about, timeperiod (in seconds), media, questions, questionsSortByTag, categories, evaluations and maximum2 (maximum points for a quiz).
+name, about, timeperiod (in seconds), media, questions, questionsSortByTag, categories, evaluations and maximum2 (maximum points for a quiz) and qtype (for quiz, poll or test).

 A question has this variables: title, qmode (question-mode), image, bodytext, explanation, sorting, tag, answers, selectOptions, numberOfAnswers,